day8/re-frame/README.md

 ratom -->  components --> hiccup
 ```
 When using reagent, you write one or more `components`.
 Think about
-`components` as `pure functions` - data in, hiccup out.  `[hiccup]` is
+`components` as `pure functions` - data in, hiccup out.  [`hiccup`] is
 ClojureScript data structures which represent DOM.

 These components are a bit like the templates you'd find in frameworks
 like Django or Rails or Mustache, except for two massive differences:

 - you have available the full power of ClojureScript.
-   (The tradeoff is that these are not "designer friendly" HTML templates)
+   The downside tradeoff is that these are not "designer friendly" HTML templates.
 - these components are reactive.
 When their inputs change, they
-  are automatically rerun, producing new hiccup. reagent hides the
+  are automatically rerun, producing new hiccup. reagent adroitly shields you from
-  details from you, but `components` (functions you write) are wrapped by
+  the details, but `components` (functions you write) are wrapped by
   `reaction` in such a way that they re-run when the ratoms they
   dereference change.
 This is FRP.
 This is why reagent feels slightly magic.